LEI

 How to order and register an LEI:

-1. Select an authorised issuer of LEIs.
-You will find links to these below.
+Select an authorised issuer of LEI codes.
+You will find links to some issuers below.

 How much does an LEI cost and how long does it take?